Lake Mead: Drought and water usage issues

 Lake Mead's water level rebounded a few feet by October 2015 and avoided triggering the drought restrictions.
 The water level started falling in Spring 2016 and fell below the drought trigger level of 1,075 feet again in May 2016.
 It fell to a new record low of 1071.60 ft on July 1, 2016, before beginning to rebound slowly.
 Drought restrictions were narrowly avoided again when the lake level rose above 1,075 feet on September 28, 2016, three days before the deadline, and the Bureau of Land Reclamation did not issue a shortage declaration.

 A reprieve from the steady annual decline occurred in 2017, when lake levels rose throughout the year due to heavier than normal snowfall in the Rocky Mountains.
 As a result of the large snowmelt, the lake regained the water levels it had in 2015 with a seasonal high of 1089.77 ft.
 The seasonal low of 1078.96 ft in 2017 was close to that experienced in 2014, safely above the drought trigger.
 That level was still 36 ft below the seasonal low experienced in 2012, and the lake was projected to begin falling again in 2018.

 Despite those and other predictions of an impending shortage determination by 2020, snowpack of 140% of average in the Upper Colorado River basin as of April 2019 resulted in 128% above average inflow into Lake Powell, resulting in 1090.20 ft water level on Lake Mead.
 In December 2019, Lake Mead water level reached 1090.47 ft, about 10 ft above projections.
 As of April, 2020, the water level stood at 1096.39 feet, again benefiting from above average mountain snowpack (107% of average).

 From 2018 to early-2021, Lake Mead water levels remained well above the 1075 ft level that would trigger a shortage determination.
 However, by mid-2021 its level fell below the trigger elevation and was projected to keep falling through 2022, which led the Bureau of Reclamation to declare a water shortage in August 2021.
 On July 28, 2022, the level was 1040.58 ft, the lowest level since 1937 when the reservoir was initially filled.
-The lake has rebounded somewhat from its low point in 2022, but its level still remains below the drought threshold as of June 2024.
+The lake rebounded somewhat from its low point in 2022, but its level still remained below the drought threshold until reaching another record low in August 2026.